UHDanke/gd_docs/triggers/follows.md

 Edit Advanced Follow is instant, the reference values are taken at the time of spawning.

-The target must be under an active Advanced Follow effect in order for Edit Advanced Follow to work.
-This happens after an Advanced Follow action, not when the Advanced Follow trigger is spawned.
+The target must have been under an active Advanced Follow effect during the previous tick in order for Edit Advanced Follow to work.

 If an Advanced Follow has Delay, Edit Advanced Follow will not work if the Advanced Follow has not been active for at least the amount of Delay.